 If you can, reach around and position the patch to cover the shoulder blade’s inside edge.
 This position is not essential but may help when your pain is along that inside edge.

 Avoid topical creams.
 They tend to stain pajamas, and the smell wakes people in the night.

 NOTE: The standard recommendation is to lay on the “good” side and support your upper arm with a pillow.
-This position puts the painful shoulder level, so it is not draped downward.
-When you drape the arm, it stretches the muscle activates the trigger point.
+This position puts the painful shoulder in a level position.
+When you drape the arm across your chest, it stretches the muscle and activates the trigger point.
 This supportive position doesn’t fix the long-term problem but is a good idea for temporary relief, especially when combined with the topical patch.

 These self-care activities, like over-the-counter drugs, are not intended to replace appropriate medical attention.
 If you have concerns about these self-care activities, get help from a professional.
 Use these suggestions and strategies with discretion and at your own risk.
 See your doctor when your pain is severe, persistent, or doesn’t respond to these simple suggestions.

 Stretches and Exercises for Longer-Lasting Relief:

-Stretching is more effective when it involves a full shoulder routine that helps identify and resolve global problems in the shoulder instead of just addressing the local problem.
+Stretching is more effective when it involves a whole shoulder routine that helps identify and resolve global problems in the shoulder instead of just addressing the local issue.
 Having a therapist evaluate and balance the shoulder through appropriate exercises is helpful, especially when this is chronic.